Food Sanitation Grading System

 The final letter grade assigned to a food service establishment is a weighted average of the previous three inspections.
 Currently, the most recent inspection is worth 50% of the letter grade, 35% of the grade is from the last routine inspection, and 15% from routine inspection before.
 For new operators, the initial routine inspection is 100% of the grade.
 For an operator's second routine inspection, the routine inspection accounts for 50% of the final grade, with 50% from the previous inspection.

 Sanitation Grade Posting Requirements

 Each food service establishment issued a City of Milwaukee Food Dealer Licence will receive a Milwaukee Sanitation Grade.
-In 2018, the posting of the Sanitation Grade placard will be voluntary, and become mandatory in 2019.
+When a routine inspection results in no violations, a Seal of Excellence will be added to the grade card.
+The posting of the Sanitation Grade placard is mandatory.

 Resources for Food Establishments

-The launch of the Milwaukee Sanitation Grading System may come with questions.
-First and foremost, know that one major thing has not changed: Your routine and regulatory inspections will continue to be based on the existing 2009 Wisconsin Food Code.
-What will change is that beginning in 2018, your annual inspection will result in a letter grade placard issued to your establishment.
-Posting of these placards will be voluntary in 2018, becoming mandatory in 2019.
+The establishment of the Milwaukee Sanitation Grading System may come with questions.
+First and foremost, know that one major thing has not changed: Your routine and regulatory inspections will continue to be based on the existing 2020 Wisconsin Food Code.

 The City of Milwaukee Health Department (MHD) is committed to working with you to protect the health and safety of all local consumers.
-How can you prepare for the launch of the Milwaukee Sanitation Grading System?
+How can you prepare for an inspection under the Milwaukee Sanitation Grading System?